Sevenisko/MScriptHook/README.md

 # Mafia ScriptHook

-Mafia ScriptHook is an static library, which can be used to add more instructions into the MafiaScript language.
+Mafia ScriptHook is an static library inspired by [MafiaScript Extensions](http://mafiascene.com/forum/viewtopic.php?t=10146), which can be used to add more instructions into the MafiaScript language.

 ## How to use?